 I have written in the past about night raids and aggressive ISAF convoy tactics causing unnecessary civilian casualties.
 I have also written on the importance of not allowing enemy fighters who attack ISAF units to live and fight another day.
 Counterinsurgency requires adaptation and my annoyance at night raids or shooting car loads of locals who come too close to convoys is that there are better ways to handle both situations.
 Nine years and counting and I have seen little adaptation to the local environment by the American military and our NATO allies until now.

 I have posted in the past on the rules of engagement often linking to Herschel Smith at The Captains Journal with whom I am in complete agreement.
 We feel the rules of engagement are too restrictive and endanger the lives of ISAF and Afghan soldiers in the field.
 I posted recently about my first visit to RCT 1 where Col Furness and his staff do not feel the rules of engagement are too restrictive or inappropriate.
-On this trip I had a chance to talk to everyone from grunts in the field, platoon sergeants, company commanders as well as all three battalion commanders.
+On this trip I had a chance to talk to grunts in the field, platoon sergeants, company commanders as well as all three battalion commanders.
 The consensus is that the Marines do not consider the rules of engagement too restrictive.
 The only bitching I heard from the junior enlisted men concerned the strict PID – positive identification of a target before they can engage.

 I’m growing fond of LtCol Ellison – that’s warrior talk there brother.